egaba/ember-yup/README.md

 Note: Sending `enable` essentially calls `{{action (mut field.enabled) true}}`

 ### Displaying error messages
-Fields will aggregate their error messages in an `errors` array that is passed down with the field.
+Fields will aggregate its error messages in an `errors` array that is passed down with the field.

 ```html
 {{#text-field